The Vine Humboldt Beer Garden

 Jazz at the Vine

-Humboldt Park Friends with the Milwaukee County Parks Department will host 7 Live Jazz performances at the Vine on the last Thursday of each month, beginning May through August.
-Bands will play from 6-8:30pm.
-First performance will be May 23rd, you won’t want to miss it!
+Humboldt Park Friends with the Milwaukee County Parks Department will host 8 Live Jazz performances at the Vine throughout the Summer, beginning May through August.
+Bands will play from 6 to 8:30 p.m.

 Chill on the Hill